andrei1058/docs/docs/BedWarsProxy/getting-started.md

 6. Make sure you've restarted each of the servers (after configuring them), and enjoy!

 ## Usage
-To open the arena selector, you can use `/bw gui`
+To open the arena selector, you can use `/bw gui`.
+This requires the `bw.proxy.gui` permission.

+For a full list of commands, see the [Commands](commands) page.

 BedWarsProxy does not have a built-in scoreboard, so you will need to use an external scoreboard plugin and the [PlaceHolderAPI placeholders](features/placeholders) if you want a scoreboard.